-This diamanté-studded clip is just the ticket to giving striped jumpers and printed trousers an extra-Scandi slant.
+This diamanté-studded clip tortoise print is just the ticket to give chunky beige knits and printed trousers an extra-Scandi edge.

-These textured gold ovals will go with everything from cable-knit cardigans to silk cocktail dresses.
+This textured gold oval earring will go with everything from cable-knit cardigans to silk cocktail dresses.

 Sophie Bille Brahe

-The Babylon Pearle earring is a more entry-level price point and happily wear-with-anything.
+The Botticeilli earring is a more entry-level price point that we'd happily wear with anything.

 Baum und Pferdgarten